brooklynrail/brooklynrail-platform/content/events-beta/2020/2020-05-02-dr-vandana-shiva-with-lauren-bon.md

 ---
 title: Dr. Vandana Shiva with Lauren Bon
-summary: Join us for a live conversation with special guest Dr. Vandana Shiva and Lauren Bon of Metabolic Studio to discuss creative life in the context of our new social reality.
+summary: Physicist and social activist Dr. Vandana Shiva with artist Lauren Bon of Metabolic Studio to discuss creative life in the context of our new social reality.
 date: 2020-05-07 13:00:00 -0500
 end_date: 2020-05-07 14:00:00 -0500
 collections: